Aleks9494/django-blog/README.md

 7) /api/v1/subs

-	Method - GET
+	Method - GET.
-	View the feed of the user's subscriptions, sorting by the date the post was created Pagination - 10 posts per page
+	View the feed of the user's subscriptions, sorting by the date the post was created.
+	Pagination - 10 posts per page.
-	Filtering by post read
+	Filtering by post read.
-	Only for authorized users
+	Only for authorized users.
-	Request headers must contain header «Authorizathion»: «Token ...»), if it's missing - error 403 Input data - None
+	Request headers must contain header «Authorizathion»: «Token ...»), if it's missing - error 403.
+	Input data - None.

 	1) api/v1/subs
 	response - status code 200,